xtonwallet/web-extension-doc/source/api/web3lib/requests.md

 title: Web3-like library in page
 ---

-# Web3-like library request API based on TEPs-100 standard
+# Web3-like library request API based on TEPs standard

-The wallet browser extension allows interaction with DApp based on TEPs-100 standard.
+The wallet browser extension allows interaction with DApp based on TEPs standard.
 Full specification places [here](https://addmelater.com).

 **Restrictions**
 - DApp can't open more than 15 dialogs simultaneously